n3rdopolis/rebeccablackos/README.txt

 To build, just run the included script.
-This script only works on Ubuntu/Debain (I think it would work on Debian) based systems.
+The build script only works on Ubuntu/Debain (I think it would work on Debian) based systems.

+Otherwise use the ISO here: http://sourceforge.net/projects/rebeccablackos/files/

 This is inspired by Linux distributions of the same theme (Hannah Montana Linux, and Justin Beiber Linux) that have appeared in the Linux community, only this is Rebecca Black Linux.

-Oh yeah, it's also meant to be the first Wayland Live CD, instead of using X. (soon. hopefuly.)
-Some Wayland clients work, but it's not a productive system yet (when in Wayland).
+This has both Wayland and X. Even though QT, GTK, EFL, has been compiled on this CD to support Wayland, many apps don't work.

 This distribution is fan made.
 Yes.
 I am a fan of Rebecca Black.